 - had not had any close contact with a confirmed COVID-19 patient in hospital.

-NSW Health will now include a letter in the discharge paper work signed by the treating team confirming the person has been screened for COVID-19 symptoms.
+NSW Health now includes a letter in the discharge paper work signed by the treating team confirming the person has been screened for COVID-19 symptoms.
 A template can be found here.

 Workers in RACF admitting residents returning from hospital should ensure they receive a copy of the discharge paperwork as part of their infection control management arrangements.

-This will allow international student nurses and other aged care workers to work more than the 40 hours a fortnight that they are currently.
-This measure will be examined on an ongoing basis.
-There are currently around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
-There are currently around 20,000 international student nurses studying in Australia.
+This allowed international student nurses and other aged care workers to work more than the 40 hours a fortnight than they were currently.
+At the time of the announcement, there were around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
+There were around 20,000 international student nurses studying in Australia.

-On 1 May, the Prime Minister announced an additional COVID-19 specific support package for residential aged care providers, totalling $205 million.
+On 1 May, the Prime Minister announced a COVID-19 specific support package for residential aged care providers, totalling $205 million.
 This translates to around $900 per resident in major metropolitan areas and around $1350 per resident in all other areas.

 The funds are “aimed at ensuring aged care providers can offer reinforced levels of safety and care for those who need it most”.